Churn

 Not all churn is equal.
 A $9/mo customer churning is different from a $199/mo customer churning.
 Focus your retention efforts on your highest-value segments first.

-Connect your Stripe account to a churn analysis tool and see exactly where your MRR is leaking.
+Connect your Stripe account to a [churn analytics tool](/best-churn-analytics-tool) and see exactly where your [monthly recurring revenue](/what-is-mrr) is leaking.
 Most founders are shocked by how much they're losing to failed payments alone.

-For indie SaaS between $5K–$50K MRR, aim for under 5% monthly revenue churn.
-But don't just track the number — understand where churn is coming from (voluntary vs. involuntary) and fix the easiest wins first.
+For indie SaaS between $5K to $50K MRR, aim for under 5% monthly revenue churn.
+But don't just track the number.
+Understand where churn is coming from (voluntary vs. involuntary) and fix the easiest wins first.

-Failed payment recovery is almost always the fastest ROI because it requires no product changes — just automated emails and smart payment retries.
+Failed payment recovery is almost always the fastest ROI because it requires no product changes, just automated emails and smart payment retries.
+Compare the [best churn reduction tools for Stripe SaaS](/best-churn-software-for-stripe-saas) to find the right fit, or see how [SaveMRR stacks up against Churnkey](/savemrr-vs-churnkey) if you're evaluating options.

 churn rateSaaS benchmarksindie SaaSMRR